treecasiano/washington-park/README.md

 # Washington Park

 This project is a VueJS and Node application with a PostgreSQL development database in a Docker container.
+It satisfies requirements for GEOG 777 Capstone in GIS Development, the penultimate course in the Cartography and GIS Development MS degree program at the University of Wisconsin-Madison.

 The core front-end libraries/frameworks include the following: